 Headless IS right for:

 - Brands doing real volume who need front-end speed and checkout flexibility.
 If load time and conversion rate are directly connected to your revenue, the maths work.
+WooCommerce stores especially see dramatic performance gains — moving off WordPress and page builders alone can cut load times significantly.

 - Businesses running omnichannel — online, WhatsApp, physical retail, or marketplace — where unified inventory and order management matter.
+Both Shopify and WooCommerce struggle here at scale; headless solves it cleanly.

 The honest question: are the constraints of your current platform actively costing you revenue or slowing down your roadmap?
 If yes, headless is worth a serious look.
 If not, stay where you are and invest in product and marketing instead.